mikera/mikera-gui/README.md

 mikera-gui
 ==========

-GUI components and utilities for Java.
+Assorted GUI components and utilities for Java.

 ## Key components